jainsanchits/simple-mvp-generator/README.md

 ### Motivation ###

-* This generator is designed to work with https://github.com/sockeqwe/AdapterDelegates - It's an immensely useful pattern by Hannes Dorfmann.
-Although this genrator will work with any variant of MVP.
+* This generator is compatible with https://github.com/sockeqwe/AdapterDelegates - It's an immensely useful pattern (for RecyclerViews) by Hannes Dorfmann.
+It's not rigid though, the template will also work with any variant of MVP.

 # On Mac OSX: